-The generous 2015 grant from Maddie's Fund is helping us save more lives.
+Two generous 2015 grants from Maddie's Fund are helping us save more lives.
 A Huge Thank You to Maddie's Fund!

-This grant is enabling us to formalize our volunteer program; provide improved orientation classes that focus on specific tasks; help get volunteers started once they complete the training so they can begin contributing immediately; and expand our ability to find more skilled volunteers to help with additional tasks that require specific skills.
-Some examples of how improving our volunteer program will help include:
+This grant enabled us to formalize our volunteer program; provided improved orientation classes that focus on specific tasks; helped get volunteers started once they complete the training so they can begin contributing immediately; and expanded our ability to find more skilled volunteers to help with additional tasks that require specific skills.
+Some examples of how improving our volunteer program helped include:

-- More volunteers to help us with doing more offsite events will enable us to introduce the animals to the public outside a shelter environment, and increase their chances at adoption.
+- More volunteers to help us with doing more offsite events enabled us to introduce the animals to the public outside a shelter environment, and increase their chances at adoption.

-- Growing the number of trained volunteers in our Improving Adoptability dog program will help us rehabilitate more dogs and increase their chances at adoption.
+- Growing the number of trained volunteers in our Improving Adoptability dog program helped us rehabilitate more dogs and increase their chances at adoption.

-- Increasing the number of volunteers who run fundraisers will help bring in more funds to our organization, which will aide us in caring for more animals.
+- Increasing the number of volunteers who run fundraisers brought in more funds to our organization, which will aide us in caring for more animals.

 - Created a new volunteer role called a "Greeter", a volunteer to help welcome and direct adopters on the weekends as they arrive at Pets Alive.
 We now have several Greeters helping on weekends.

-- Offered loose leash classes to help our dog walker volunteers.
-A Basic and Intermediate class was held in March and were well attended.
-This will will enable the volunteers to better handle the Pets Alive dogs and prepare them for adoption.
+- Offered loose leash classes to help our dog walker volunteers which enabled the volunteers to better handle the Pets Alive dogs and prepare them for adoption.

 - Expanded our Improving Adoptability program to help train dogs to increase their changes of adoption.